 “People know instinctively that the arts and creativity are good for them….whether that is singing in the bath, watching a movie, contemplating a painting, dancing to the radio in the kitchen or reading a book.
-What we aim to do is to support people in reconnecting with that instinctive knowledge and giving them the tools which which to do it.
+What we aim to do at Arts & Minds is support people to engage with their creative urge and give them the tools with which to do it.

 Gavin Clayton, Executive Director

-The strength of the evidence base for arts in health generally, and arts on prescription programmes specifically, has increased somewhat in recent years.
-Reliable evidence was found to support the following messages about the value arts in health in general, and arts on prescription programmes in particular:
+- The strength of the evidence base for arts in health generally, and arts on prescription programmes specifically, has increased greatly in recent years.
+Reliable evidence was found to support the following messages about the value arts in health in general, and arts on prescription programmes in particular provide :

 - Arts participation is strongly associated with positive mental wellbeing.

 - The use of the arts in healthcare is associated with improvements in a wide range of outcomes, including

 mental health, and a variety of long term health conditions.

 - Participating in community choral singing is associated with a range of positive health and wellbeing

 outcomes, in different patient populations.

 - The act of art production is associated with improvements in mood and increased mental resilience.